sporto/elm-tutorial/fetching_resources/showing_errors_2.md

           ( model.players, Effects.none )
 ```

-In here we can't set the
+In here we can't set the `errorMessage` which is in the mail model as we are in deeper level.
+We also can't return a root effect as StartApp expects a PlayersAction.

 This is the approach we will take: